 Preparing for software-defined WAN deployment requires substantial research to determine what organizations need...

 from their WANs.
-But with a growing number of options in this market, choosing which SD-WAN vendor to go with can be overwhelming.
-To help out, SearchSDN has compiled the infographic below that compares leading SD-WAN vendors.
+But with a growing number of options in the market, choosing which SD-WAN vendor to go with can be overwhelming.
+To help out, the infographic below provides readers with an SD-WAN vendor comparison.

-SD-WAN requirements considered "givens" are not broken out in the table.
+SD-WAN requirements considered givens are not broken down in the vendor comparison.
 These include the following:

-- The SD-WAN platform should create an overlay that abstracts the existing WAN.
+- The SD-WAN platform should create a network overlay that abstracts the existing WAN.

 - It should enable dynamic bandwidth allocation for traffic efficiency.

-- It should support transport-agnostic types of connectivity -- MPLS, Ethernet, cellular and broadband, for example.
+- It should be transport-agnostic and support multiple types of connectivity -- MPLS, Ethernet, cellular and broadband, for example.

-When looking for the right SD-WAN option for your company, it's a good idea to add the following questions to your list.
+When looking for the right SD-WAN option for your company, it's a good idea to add the following questions to your vendor comparison list.

-How easy is deployment and provisioning?
+How easy is SD-WAN deployment and provisioning?
 The majority of SD-WAN vendors say they offer zero-touch provisioning.
 But even with that, remember, configuration for any organization's deployment will still take some time.
 It's a question of how much and how easy.
-Some vendors may require a few more steps before the SD-WAN connection is established -- compared with plugging cables into an SD-WAN device that automatically begins provisioning.
+Some options may require a few more steps before the SD-WAN connection is established, compared with plugging cables into an SD-WAN device that automatically begins provisioning.

-What routing and other protocols do vendors support?
+What routing and other protocols does the SD-WAN technology support?
 Check with each prospective SD-WAN vendor to determine which routing protocols -- such as Border Gateway Protocol, Open Shortest Path First and static routing -- its equipment supports.
 Also, factor in IPv6 support, if that is an important consideration for your organization.
-Versa Networks, for example, recently announced support for IPv6 addresses; Silver Peak also supports IPv6 forwarding.
-CloudGenix uses an approach that eliminates the need for routing protocols, but offers backing for standard routing protocols during a customer transition.
+Versa Networks, for example, supports IPv6 addresses, while Silver Peak supports IPv6 forwarding.
+CloudGenix uses an approach that eliminates the need for routing protocols, but it offers backing for standard routing protocols during a customer transition.

 Does the SD-WAN platform require specialty edge devices?
-Are those devices available in both virtual and hardware options?
+Are those devices available in both virtual and physical hardware options?
 Is the hardware proprietary, or can you use commodity hardware?
-Also, ask if the vendor equipment integrates with existing routers and environments.
+Also, ask how the vendor's SD-WAN equipment integrates with existing routers and legacy networks.

 What are the monitoring, management and reporting capabilities?
-Some SD-WAN vendors include management and monitoring capabilities with the SD-WAN platform; others work with third-party management tools; and some offer additional, more comprehensive software to purchase.
+SD-WAN technology can monitor traffic to help improve application performance and security.
+Most SD-WAN vendors include management and monitoring capabilities with the SD-WAN platform.
+Others work with third-party management tools, and some offer additional, more comprehensive software for customers to purchase.